 What are Refrigerator Pickles?

-They’re ready for the fridge in about 5 minutes and can be eaten in a couple of hours (though they’re even better the next day!).
-These are the pros.
-The con is that they don’t have the shelf life of preserved pickles.
-They’ll last in the fridge 3 weeks before they start becoming soft though mine are always eaten before that.
+They’re ready for the fridge in about 10 minutes and can be eaten in a couple of hours (they get even better the next day!).

 What kind of cucumber is best for these pickles?

-I prefer Kirby pickles because they stay crisp the longest and don’t have large seeds like full size cucumbers.
+I prefer Kirby or Persian cucumbers because they stay crisp the longest and don’t have big seeds like full size cucumbers.

-Combine water, salt, vinegar, peppercorns, garlic cloves and dill sprigs.
-Secure the lid then gently shake so the ingredients are distributed.
-NOTE: cucumber slices will not be completely submerged in liquid at this point.
+Pour brine over the pickles and add 1-2 garlic cloves and a few dill sprigs.
+Secure the lid and gently shake so the ingredients are distributed.
+NOTE: cucumber slices will not be completely submerged in the pickling brine at this point.
 As they sit in the fridge, the salt draws liquid from them.

 Common Questions: